etn406/zelin-technical-test/README.md

 #### Services from the `docker-compose.yml`

 - `client` is the Angular frontend, served by nginx.
-It's not dependent on the `server` or `db` containers to run.
+It's not dependent on the `server` or `db` services to run.

-- `server` is the Node / Express backend, and it's dependent on the `db` container to run.
+- `server` is the Node / Express backend, and it's dependent on the `db` service to run.

-- `db` is simply the PostgreSQL database container.
+- `db` is the PostgreSQL database service.

 ### Setting up the environment